 When was the last time you ransacked your house top to bottom?
 Lifted sofa cushions, reached deep into the back of all the kitchen drawers, waded through the dusty piles and boxes in the attic?
 Well, this is a great time to do just that.
 Not only does this give you something to do when you’re yearning to go to the mall, but imagine all the stuff you’ll uncover that you think was lost, that you can quickly sell, that you can repair or recycle.
 And you might even find a good chunk of change under those cushions.

 6. Go outside and play!

 Remember outside?
-It was that place you used to go to during recess and then after school was out, that place where it smells like green grass and fresh air, and you can run as fast and as far as you want, or hug a tree or skip stones in the lake.
+It was that place you used to go to during recess and then after school was out, that place where it smells like green grass and fresh air, and you can run as fast and as far as you want, or hug a tree or skip stones on the lake.
 Get dirty.
-Enjoying nature has always been free, and spending some time reconnecting with the elements might be exactly what you need to reflect on your consumption in general.
+Enjoying nature has always been free, and spending some time reconnecting with the elements might be precisely what you need to reflect on your consumption in general.

 Think of a spending detox like cleansing yourself from the stickiness of consumerism.
 It will take some planning on your part, as well as dedication, but the glowing, pure feeling that takes over your mind (and your wallet) is more than worth the effort.